Originally posted on November 28, 2020 and updated on January 6, 2022.

 Bistro to Go – At Walt Disney World, you will have to spend a lot of time waiting in line.
 That’s just the way it goes.
 But if you have had enough waiting around for the day, then this may be the way to go.
 Open for breakfast and dinner, the bistro offers a full menu of hot breakfast items and entree dinners, sandwiches, and pizza that you can pick up at the counter and take to your room or one of the poolside tables.
 Beer, wine, and cocktails are also on the menu for takeout.

-If you have had a recent experience at Shades of Green, let us know in the comments.
+If you have had a recent experience at Shades of Green or have any questions, let us know in the comments.

 Theme Parks & Cruises